tfsousa/sticky-notes/Readme.md

 ## Folder Structure

-This project has a folder structure separated by features further isolate each piece of the application.
+This project has a folder structure separated by features to further isolate each piece of the application.

-This approach is somewhat similar to a micro front-end implementation, proving greater modularity to the application as a whole.
+This approach is similar to a micro front-end implementation, providing greater modularity to the application as a whole.

 ### Root